peeveen/goauth/README.md

 ValidatePasswordLogin(username string, password string, issuer string) (*goauth.Claims, error)
 ```

 Only called if you are using standard name+password login, via the `passwordLoginEndpoint`.
-Similar to the above, you must validate the login and, if valid, return a map of claims that you want to encode into the access/refresh tokens that GoAuth will return to your webapp.
+Similar to the above, you must validate the login and, if valid, return a map of claims that you want to encode into the access/refresh tokens that goauth will return to your webapp.
 Return the special `ErrIncorrectPassword` or `ErrUnverifiedUser` errors if either of those situations occur.

 # TODO